algolia/instantsearch/scripts/transforms/README.md

 ### Notes

-If you are using Prettier or eslint, make sure to run its autofixing after this transformation, since it's possible that code should be formatted differently after it has been transformed.
-For example in our repository using prettier that would be:
+If you are using Prettier or ESLint, make sure to run its autofixing after this transformation, since code can be formatted differently after it has been transformed.
+For example, in our repository, the Prettier command would be:

 ```
 yarn prettier --write '{examples,stories,.storybook}/**/*.{js,ts,tsx}'